 First, let’s consider the context of Jesus’ warning.
 In verse 45, Jesus aptly points out that the people to whom he was speaking were relying on their law-keeping to save them.
 He said, “There is one who accuses you: Moses, on whom you have set your hope.”
 You see, Jesus is setting them up for the next point.
 That is, Jesus recognizes that they profess to follow Moses.
-These people claim to be followers of the Old Testament law, the old covenant if you will, but Jesus knows something they don’t realize.
-Jesus teaches us in John 5 that He is the one whom the OT scriptures were pointing to all along.
+These people claim to be followers of the Old Testament law—the old covenant if you will—but Jesus knows something they don’t realize.
+Jesus teaches us in John 5 that He is the one to whom the OT scriptures were pointing all along.

 John 5:39 ESV — You search the Scriptures because you think that in them you have eternal life; and it is they that bear witness about me,

 And then Jesus shows them their hypocrisy by the words, “if you believed Moses, you would believe me.”
 There is no Old Testament faith apart from Jesus Christ.
 You cannot believe in Moses, and thus, the God of Moses, but not recognize Him when He is standing right in front of you.
 Old Testament law-keeping never saved anyone from God’s wrath.
-So to say your hope is in Moses but not Christ is to effectively tell people you have a superficial understanding of what the Old Testament taught about salvation.
+So to say your hope is in Moses but not Christ is to effectively tell people that you have an errant understanding of what the Old Testament taught about salvation.

 This is why there was a decent uproar in Reformed™ circles when John MacArthur effectively stated that Jews believe in the same God as Christians.
 See the clip here if you like.

 But for a Jew to believe in the same God as a Christian, according to Jesus’ words in John 5 (and John 8:19), that would mean the Jew IS a Christian.
-Because you can’t truly believe Moses and not recognize the Christ.
+Because you can’t truly believe Moses and not recognize that Jesus is the Christ.
 There is no believing Jew who would not see Jesus as the messiah.
 It’s that simple.